 You can also filter for all features added to the objectives and initiatives, regardless of whether they've been assigned a value or priority.

 Using the Prioritization matrix

-Using drivers with objectives
+Using drivers with objectives and initiatives

 You might also use a driver to represent something core to the way you differentiate in the market, or something near and dear to your team's product principles.
 An example would be a UX magic driver that keeps the team focused on shipping features most likely to delight — especially important when you're up against clunky competitors.

 If nothing else, drivers can useful as "tie-breakers" when you end up with too many must-haves within objectives and initiatives and need additional criteria to decide which to build next.